glebb/rocksmithconvert/README.md

 files dlc/cdlc folder.
 It doesn't matter what files are in the source folder, only files that are not in target already will be processed.

+If you don't use autoprocessing, you can just drop the files on the app while it's running to invoke processing.
+Additionally you can drop files directly on the app icon (e.g. on Dock) while holding down cmd (Option) before you start the drag.
+This will open the app and automatically process the files.

 If source folder contains both pc (_p.psarc) and mac (_m.psarc) files, the processor picks all of them and either copies or converts the files based on platform selection to the target folder.